What is Universal Design for Active Learning? (UDAL)

 Andreas Brockhaus, Director of the Office of Digital Learning & Innovation (DLI) at UW Bothell, coined the acronym UDAL (Universal Design for Active Learning) in 2016 as a UW Bothell DLI effort to integrate Universal Design for Learning principles in supporting student active learning and engagement.

-UW Bothell UDAL Core Team and UW IT Accessibility Liaisons
+UW Bothell UDAL Core Team

 Leading this UDAL effort is a core group comprised of: